Do you know what’s worse than an abandoned cart? Not knowing why it happened!

 Google Analytics has two types of properties: Universal Analytics (UA) and Google Analytics 4 (GA4).

-If you already have set the Google Analytics 4 property, navigate to Data Collections and Modifications ⇒ Data Streams.
+If you have already set the Google Analytics 4 property, navigate to Data Collections and Modifications ⇒ Data Streams.

 Then click on the web stream and copy the “Measurement ID”.